rb83421/GoldenCheetah_Python_Chart_Wrapper/readme.md

 Within GC you can create python charts for more information on that see GC wiki page: [UG_Special Topics_Working with Python](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Working-with-Python)

-This project is created based on GC version 3.5
+This project is created based on GC version 3.6
+Note: last update xdata series are supported this need latest snapshot build for performance reasons: [Snapshot Builds](http://goldencheetah-binaries.s3-website-us-east-1.amazonaws.com/)

 Any remarks or questions post them on the GC [User Forum](https://groups.google.com/forum/#!forum/golden-cheetah-users)